pachoyan/bashExamples/command-ls/README.md

 ```
 - Notes:

   - It is possible that the output will be the same as the simple `ls`.
-So if you want to see how it works use a pipeline with less like next `ls -C | less`.
+So if you want to see how it works use a pipeline with <a href="https://github.com/pachoyan/bashExamples/tree/master/command-less">less</a> like next `ls -C | less`.
 The output will be:
 ```
      directory  file1.txt  file1.txt~  file2.txt
 ```